Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 What do Dance Schools Actually Want from a Photographer?

-OK, so you know what dance recital portraits are, and this question may seem obvious, but dance schools don’t just want any photographer, they want someone who:
+OK, so you know what dance recital portraits are, and this question may seem obvious, but dance schools don’t just want any photographer;

 - Treats their students and parents with respect (Professional)